Main content start

 2. Problem set solutions will be posted in a timely fashion after the due date.

-3. Exams will be graded legibly and so that students can see which parts were correct and which were incorrect.
+3. Exams will be graded so that students can see which parts were correct and which were incorrect.
 (The TA will not necessarily explain on an exam specifically where a student went wrong, but it should be clear which parts let to lost points and which didn't).
 Exams will be graded consistently across students.

 TAing for Nontechnical Courses